Bree-Anna Burick Nov 11, 2025 6 min read

 Each year on November 11, Veteran’s Day gives people all across our great country the chance to show appreciation to those who have served our nation in any branch of the military.

-Coming on the heels of Election Day every four years, it’s a sobering reminder that the freedom that we have to choose our leaders is the direct result of the men and women who have put on various US military uniforms, spilled their blood, and even lost their lives in defense of those who have never set foot on foreign soil.
+The holiday serves as a powerful reminder that the freedom we have to live, speak, and choose our own path is the direct result of the men and women who have put on U.S. military uniforms, risked their lives, and made sacrifices in defense of those who have never set foot on foreign soil.

 The fact that we’re free to celebrate holidays like Veteran’s Day is a testament to the courage that those individuals displayed when they served our nation.
 Unlike Armed Forces Day, Veteran’s Day is really about those who have served in the past.